-No matter what a Wicca practitioner does in their personal practice or with a group, this is a religious system that believes in deities, in spirits, and in using magic to create change.
-With the purest of intentions (‘in perfect love and in perfect trust’ according to some), Wicca uses magic to bring balance in the world.
+No matter what a Wicca practitioner does in their personal practice or with a group, this is a religious system that believes in deities and spirits and in using magic to create change.
+With the purest of intentions (‘in perfect love and in perfect trust’ according to some), Wicca uses magic to bring balance to the world.

 Wiccan Spells and Spell Casting